stitchdata/docs/_destinations/microsoft-sql-server/microsoft-sql-server-overview.md

           If the conditions for Upsert loading aren't met, data will be loaded using Append-Only loading.

-          In Append-Only replication, existing rows aren't updated.
-Multiple versions of a row can exist in a table, creating a log of how a row changed over time. **Note**: While this may look like a discrepancy, it is intended functionality for {{ destination.display_name }} {{ destination.this-version | prepend: "v" }} destinations.

-          Because of this loading strategy, querying may require [a different strategy than usual]({{ link.replication.append-only | prepend: site.baseurl }}).
-Using some of the system columns Stitch inserts into tables will enable you to locate the latest version of a record at query time.

           Refer to the [Understanding loading behavior guide]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}) for more info and examples.

 #       - title: "Primary Keys"